ali-rantakari/icalBuddy/examples/examples.markdown

 <div id='title'>icalBuddy Usage Examples</div>

 I've noticed that a lot of people who are not familiar with the command line have been using icalBuddy with GeekTool in order to display events and tasks from their calendars on their desktops.
-I understand how dealing with the user interface of a command-line application (i.e. figuring out arcane combinations of weird command arguments) might be daunting for these people so I thought I'd make this page to try and help out by **showing some examples** of what kind of output you can get from icalBuddy (and **what arguments you need to use** to get them).
+I understand how dealing with the user interface of a command-line application (i.e. figuring out arcane combinations of weird command arguments) might be daunting so I thought I'd make this page to try and help out by **showing some examples** of what kind of output you can get from icalBuddy (and **what arguments you need to use** to get them).

 Even if you're a regular Unix Hacker&trade; this might still give you a good understanding of what this program is good for.